 3.62.
-Similar to requirement 20, para 3.73 of GSR Part 3 for planned exposure situations [2], measurement service providers should be either accredited or approved for radon measurement by the competent authority.
-The competent authority should specify the requirements for approval of service providers for radon measurements and should approve the providers based on these requirements.
+Similar to requirement 20, para 3.73 of GSR Part 3 for planned exposure situations [2], measurement service providers should be either accredited or approved by the regulatory body for radon measurement.
+The regulatory body should specify the requirements for approval of service providers for radon measurements and should approve the providers based on these requirements.